Thinking about getting the Razor RipSurf?

 I love the idea of having a traction pad, especially since it makes it feel more like an actual surfboard.
 It’s made of the same material that real traction pads are made of.
 But the thing I like most about it is the feeling of it under my feet.

 It’s hard to describe, but I personally like to ride it barefoot to make it as close as possible to surfing.
-And the feeling of the traction pad while pumping, just feels so right.
+And the feeling of the traction pad while pumping, just feels right.
 It’s definitely one of my favorite parts of the RipSurf.

 Dotted Grip